 This is why a good level of physical and mental health is crucial for long-term happiness.

-As for a personal example, being physically fit allows me to do one of the things I love the most: long-distance running.
+As a personal example, being physically fit allows me to do one of the things I love the most: long-distance running.
 Being able to run this much really adds a number of positive factors to my life:

 - Running allows me to feel good about myself